nlehuen/capisce/README.md

 The CollectingWorkingQueue class
 --------------------------------

-This is just a wrapper around WorkingQueue that do the very common task of collecting result of each job.
-When using CollectingWorkingQueue, the over function takes the err, result of the job as parameters, and the wellDone handler receive the array of job results (as [jobId, err, result] sub-arrays).
+This is just a wrapper around `WorkingQueue` that do the very common task of collecting result of each job.
+When using `CollectingWorkingQueue`, the over function takes the `err, result` of the job as parameters, and the `wellDone` handler receive the array of job results (as `[jobId, err, result]` sub-arrays).
 It is your choice to sort this array if you want to have results in the same orders the jobs where submitted.

 ```javascript
 var queue2 = new CollectingWorkingQueue(16);